dirkgroenen/mopidy-mopify/README.md

 Compatibility
 -------------
 The Mopify client is still in developing.
-Current developing is done on Mopidy version 0.15.
-I can't say how the client works on other Mopidy versions.
+Current testing has been done on Mopidy version 0.15 and 0.17.

 Features
 --------